isc-projects/bind9/doc/arm/reference.rst

    These options are valid for secondary and stub zones, and clamp the SOA refresh and retry times to the specified values.

-   The following defaults apply. ``min-refresh-time`` 300 seconds, ``max-refresh-time`` 2419200 seconds (4 weeks), ``min-retry-time`` 500 seconds, and ``max-retry-time`` 1209600 seconds (2 weeks).
+   The following defaults apply: ``min-refresh-time`` 300 seconds, ``max-refresh-time`` 2419200 seconds (4 weeks), ``min-retry-time`` 500 seconds, and ``max-retry-time`` 1209600 seconds (2 weeks).

 ``edns-udp-size``
-   Sets the maximum advertised EDNS UDP buffer size in bytes, to control the size of packets received from authoritative servers in response to recursive queries.
-Valid values are 512 to 4096 (values outside this range will be silently adjusted to the nearest value within it).
+   This sets the maximum advertised EDNS UDP buffer size in bytes, to control the size of packets received from authoritative servers in response to recursive queries.
+Valid values are 512 to 4096; values outside this range are silently adjusted to the nearest value within it.
    The default value is 4096.

    The usual reason for setting ``edns-udp-size`` to a non-default value